microsoft/mssql-scripter/mssqltoolsservice/README.md

 More information can be found at: <https://github.com/Microsoft/sqltoolsservice>

-Microsoft Sql Scripter tool information: <https://github.com/Microsoft/sql-xplat-cli>
+mssql-scripter cli tool information: <https://github.com/Microsoft/sql-xplat-cli>